Context

 More about me and my other websites here >

-It was launched in January 1976 as a regular column in The Friends of Gladstone Broadsheet and the first word was ARK.
+The Potbank Dictionary has grown from humble beginnings.
+It was launched in January 1976 as a regular column in The Friends of Gladstone Broadsheet and the first published word was ARK.
 What a great word to launch it!
 Gladstone Pottery Museum in Longton, Stoke-on-Trent, had just been opened by the Duke of Gloucester.
-David Sekers was the Director and The Honorable Hugh Gibson was the Friends Chairman.
+David Sekers was the Director and The Honourable Hugh Gibson was the Friends Chairman.

-And having the Stokie dialect printed on a mug was even better!
+And then having the Stokie dialect printed on a mug was even better!
 The mug was made by KilnCraft in two colours.
 Here's a flyer from about 1978.

 Terry is delighted that the site has been archived for preservation by the British Library and is part of the following subjects: Education & Research - Dictionaries, Encyclopaedias, and Reference Works.

 Dialect pronunciation?
+Here's a tip

 * The Potbank Dictionary